glennon/geowifiscanner/README.md

 geowifiscanner
 ==============

-Super primitive app to teach about sensors and data collection on Android.
-At its most basic, the code sends data over to a php files called coordreceiver.php.
+Super primitive app to teach about data collection on Android.
+At its most basic, the code sends data over 'lat/long/visible SSIDs/associated wifi strength' to a php file called coordreceiver.php.
 That file looks something like this (it is also available at: https://github.com/NOVAGIS/novapublic/blob/master/coordreceiver.php ):

 <?php